loading packages

 4 structural hamming distance 9

-measure(Res_iamb, procedure1)
+measure(Res_iamb, procedure1) metric value

 1 true positives 5